Louisiana Christian University Wildcat Debate Team has the best novice debater in the state.

 “All I set out to do with this tournament was to do better than I did in the last one and to learn from other competitors,” Cumpton said.
 “I did not expect to break into out-rounds, so it was a complete surprise.
 I give all the glory to God and hope to keep learning and improving through future tournaments.
 I am so grateful for our awesome coach and incredible debate team.”

 Debate topics cover anything and everything going on in the world—from serious to silly.
 Cumpton said her favorite topic during this tournament was a quotation from National Youth Poet Laureate Amanda Gorman at the Presidential Inauguration: “While democracy can be periodically delayed, it can never be permanently defeated.”

 Anndee Barr, a junior biology major from Denham Springs took sixth place speaker award.
-LC included six novice debaters at this tournament.
+LCU included six novice debaters at this tournament.

 The tournament included debaters from 29 schools, including several large state universities, among them, the University of Florida, Mississippi State and Louisiana Tech.

 “I am very proud of the way our team is competing despite the challenges of virtual competition,” said Coach Brian Manuel.
 “For one of our own team to bring home the title of Louisiana champion in any division speaks volumes about the quality of students we have here at LCU.”

 Wildcat Debate team members were socially distanced across campus, and the newest debaters were stationed in the library under team manager Macy Dammen’s supervision.

 The team will compete in three more tournaments this semester with the last one being the national competition in April.